Oregon beats No. 3 UCLA 84-81 in OT for Altman's 700th win

 Will Richardson added 12 points as one of three Ducks in foul trouble.
 Oregon (10-6, 3-2 Pac-12) won its fourth in a row.
 The Ducks swarmed the court and their loud celebration in the locker room echoed throughout a mostly empty Pauley Pavilion.

+“We haven’t fought adversity well throughout the year, but we sure showed a little growth tonight,” said Altman, who is 700-359 in his 33rd season as a Division I coach.
+“Really proud of the way they fought back.”

-Johnny Juzang scored 23 points for the Bruins (10-2, 2-1).
+Johnny Juzang had 23 points and nine rebounds, and Jules Bernard added 13 points for the Bruins (10-2, 2-1).
 Their second loss of the season ended a five-game winning streak.

+“You’re either humbled and hungry like they were trying to pull off the so-called upset, or you’re arrogant without cause because we’ve won nothing,” an incensed Bruins coach Mick Cronin said.

 The teams traded baskets early in overtime.
 Young scored to put Oregon ahead by two.
 Jaime Jaquez Jr. missed a pair of free throws that would have tied it.
 Young scored again to give the Ducks an 83-79 lead.